MohamedDaoud1/AGV_firmware/README.md

 **UART2** is used to receive Bluetooth module commands sent from a smart phone at a baudrate of 38400 bit/s.
 Note that the robot will respond to the sent commands only if the mode switch is on manual drive mode.
 It is mainly used to test robot actuators and to drive it in emergency cases or when the line is not available.

-**UART3** is the main communication module as it responsible of receiving and sending messages from and to raspberry pi.
+**UART3** is the main communication module as it responsible for receiving and sending messages from and to raspberry pi.
 The developed program sends all necessary sensors readings to raspberry pi after performing the required signal processing.
 In return, raspberry pi responds with the proper control actions to be made based on the sensors readings.
 The selected baudrate for this module is 1 Mb/s.
 Note that this mode will be active only if the driving mode switch is on autonomous mode.

 The following flowcharts show UART2 & UART3 ISRs: